curl/curl/docs/libcurl/opts/CURLOPT_SSH_KNOWNHOSTS.md

 # DESCRIPTION

-Pass a pointer to a null-terminated string holding the file name of the known_host file to use.
+Pass a pointer to a null-terminated string holding the filename of the known_host file to use.
 The known_hosts file should use the OpenSSH file format as supported by libssh2.
 If this file is specified, libcurl only accepts connections with hosts that are known and present in that file, with a